atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

    deployment method this port may need to be
    [exposed and published][docker-expose].

+* `ATL_TOMCAT_PROTOCOL` (default: HTTP/1.1)

+   The protocol to be used by Tomcat.
+Bamboo provides additional customized protocols that will support encryption along with ATL_TOMCAT_BAMBOO_ENCRYPTION_KEY.
+For more information, see [Encrypting passwords in server][encrypting-passwords-in-server].

 * `ATL_TOMCAT_SCHEME` (default: http)

    The protocol via which the application is accessed. `CATALINA_CONNECTOR_SCHEME` is also